A study by the EIA found that homes built after 2000 were 30% larger on average but consumed roughly the same amount of energy as older homes.

 To qualify for an EEM through any loan program, the applicant must prove that the cost of renovations will be less than the total cost saved through energy improvements over the life of the loan.

-For example, a contractor would hire an energy consultant to run a comparative analysis to see if the cost of installing a new HVAC system will be less than the total cost saved over X number of years (based on the length of the loan and current energy costs).
+For example, a contractor would hire an energy consultant to run a comparative analysis to see if installing a new HVAC system will be less than the total cost saved over X number of years (based on the length of the loan and current energy costs).

 According to HUD, energy consultants must be certified in the following areas to qualify for application:

-Thankfully, energy consultations and assessments can be rolled into an EEM by a lender.
+Thankfully, a lender can roll energy consultations and assessments into an EEM.

-Additionally, a homeowner must meet minimum credit and borrowing requirements in order to qualify for an EEM, whether through a new mortgage or refinance.
+Additionally, a homeowner must meet minimum credit and borrowing requirements to qualify for an EEM through a new mortgage or refinance.

 With that stated, how do EEMs differ for new builds compared to existing and older homes?